noteflakes-music/lyp/docs/developer-guide.md

 ## Including files

-Lyp provides the `\pinclude` and `\pincludeOnce` commands for including files residing in the current package using relative paths.
+lyp provides the `\pinclude` and `\pincludeOnce` commands for including files residing in the current package using relative paths.
 The `\pincludeOnce` commands loads a given file only once:

 ```lilypond
 \pinclude "inc/template.ily"
 \pincludeOnce "inc/init.ily"
 ```

-Lyp also defines a `lyp:load` Scheme function for loading Scheme files using relative paths without adding directories to the `%load-path`:
+lyp also defines a `lyp:load` Scheme function for loading Scheme files using relative paths without adding directories to the `%load-path`:

 ```lilypond
 #(if (not (defined? 'mypack:init))(lyp:load "scm/init.scm"))